 As much as you may love travel, it can sometimes be hard to justify when you've got other expenses (both expected and unexpected) popping up all the time—like a teen in need of braces, a new roof, or other home improvements, or a new car.

 If you're anything like me, you're always looking for creative ways to problem solve, and travel is way too essential (for many reasons, which I mention in How to Travel Sustainably) to give up.
-Especially now, after several months of being grounded by COVID, you may be chomping at the bit to spread your wings and get back out into the world.

 So how do we make travel accessible?
 There are two things I suggest when someone registers for one of my trips: